wordofwarning/wordofwarning.org/current/2018-autumnwinter/index.md

 ---
 # CONFIGURATION
-layout: 2018-springsummer
+layout: 2018-autumnwinter
 rootpath: "../../"
 is_index: true
-season: "S/S 2018"
+season: "A/W 2018"

 ---
-*In a break from the norm, Spring/Summer 2018 is less of a season and more a series of events popping up — so keep checking here, or <a href="{{ site.mailer_signup_url }}" target="_blank">sign-up</a> for our <a href="http://wordofwarning.posthaven.com" target="_blank">Weekly Warning</a> e-mail.
-We're taking this mini-break to allow for a bit of in-house stock-taking — fittingly, therefore, our first offering is [The Audit](/current/2018-springsummer/proto-type); we continue with some new [Works Ahead](/current/2018-worksahead), followed by [History History History](/current/2018-springsummer/pearson); we wrap-up with a mini-outbreak of [Hazardous behaviour](/current/2018-springsummer/hazardshadowgirl)…*
+*Autumn/Winter 2018 season… <a href="{{ site.mailer_signup_url }}" target="_blank">sign-up</a> for our <a href="http://wordofwarning.posthaven.com" target="_blank">Weekly Warning</a> e-mail.
+First comes [Emergency](/current/2018-emergency); we continue with [Rita](/current/2018-autumnwinter/marcalo), followed by [Stacy](/current/2018-autumnwinter/makishi)…*

-Brought to you by hÅb — with The Lowry, Contact, Sustained Theatre Up North, and Proud & Loud Arts — we look forward to seeing you at some or all of Spring/Summer 2018.
-If you want to check out what happened last season take a look at our [Autumn/Winter 2017 archive](/archive/2017-autumnwinter), and if you came to an event please help us by taking a few minutes to fill out our <a href="http://research.audiencesurveys.org/s.asp?k=152950990710" target="_blank">online survey</a>.
+Brought to you by hÅb — with The Lowry, Sustained Theatre Up North, Z-arts — we look forward to seeing you at some or all of Autumn/Winter 2018.
+If you want to check out what happened last season take a look at our [Spring/Summer 2018 archive](/archive/2018-springsummer), and if you came to an event please help us by taking a few minutes to fill out our <a href="http://research.audiencesurveys.org/s.asp?k=152950990710" target="_blank">online survey</a>.

 #### What is Word of Warning + where did it come from?
 >*Consistently refreshing and surprising, no season is ever the same…*